-I hope you've found this story of the song "Amazing Grace" enlightening.
-When we know a little about the background of a song and why it was written the words become more meaningful.
+I hope you've found this story of the song "Amazing Grace" enlightening and enjoyed the sing-along.
+When we know a little about the background of a song and why it was written, the words become more meaningful.
 So many of us have sung this particular song at least once in our lives.
 For sure we have heard it often.

 “God sometimes does His work with gentle drizzle, not storms.”